jsonquerylang/jsonquery/README.md

       ```

       You can have a look at the source code of the functions in `/src/functions.ts` for more examples.

-  - `operators` is an optional map with operators, for example `{ eq: '==' }`.
+  - `operators` is an optional array with maps of operators having the same precedence, ordered from lowest to highest precedence.
+The default array with operators is the following, with the precedence going from lowest to highest:

+    ```js
+    const operators = [
+      { in: 'in', 'not in': 'not in' },
+      { or: 'or' },
+      { and: 'and' },
+      { eq: '==', gt: '>', gte: '>=', lt: '<', lte: '<=', ne: '!=' },
+      { add: '+', subtract: '-' },
+      { multiply: '*', divide: '/', mod: '%' },
+      { pow: '^' }
+     ]
+    ```

+    When extending the built-in operators with a custom operator, the built-in operators can be imported via `import { operators } from 'jsonquery'` and then extended by mapping over them and adding the custom operator to the group with the right precedence level, or adding a new precedence level if needed.

     The defined operators can be used in a text query.
 Only operators with both a left and right hand side are supported, like `a == b`.
 They can only be executed when there is a corresponding function.
 For example:

       ```js
-      import { buildFunction } from 'jsonquery'
+      import { buildFunction, operators } from 'jsonquery'

       const options = {
-        operators: {
-          notEqual: '<>'
-        },
+        // Define a new function "notEqual".
         functions: {
           notEqual: buildFunction((a, b) => a !== b)
-        }
+        },

+        // Define a new operator "<>" which maps to the function "notEqual"
+        // and has the same precedence as operator "==".
+        operators: operators.map((ops) => {
+          return Object.values(ops).includes('==')
+            ? { ...ops, notEqual: '<>' }
+            : ops
+        })
       }
       ```